-Figure 4.
+Figure 2.
 CY7B933 Receiver Data Pipeline in Encoded Mode

-Figure 5.
+Figure 3.
 CY7B933 Framing Operation in Encoded Mode

-The transmitter and receiver parallel interface timing and functionality can be made to match the timing and functionality of either an asynchronous FIFO or a clocked FIFO by appropriately connecting signals (see Figure 6 on page 12).
+The Transmitter and Receiver parallel interface timing and functionality can be made to match the timing and functionality of either an asynchronous FIFO or a clocked FIFO by appropriately connecting signals (see Figure 4).
 Proper operation of the FIFO interface depends upon various FIFO-specific access and response specifications.

-The HOTLink transmitter and receiver serial interface provides a seamless interface to various types of media.
+The HOTLink Transmitter and Receiver serial interface provides a seamless interface to various types of media.
 A minimal number of external components are needed to properly terminate transmission lines and provide PECL loads.
-For proper power supply decoupling, a single 0.01 μF for each device is all that is required to bypass the V{CC} and GND pins.
-Figure 7 on page 14 illustrates a HOTLink transmitter and receiver interface to fiber-optic and copper media.
+For proper power supply decoupling, a single 0.01 μF for each device is all that is required to bypass the V ${CC}$ and GND pins.
+Figure 5 illustrates a HOTLink Transmitter and Receiver interface to fiber-optic and copper media.
 More information on interfacing HOTLink to various media can be found in the HOTLink Design Considerations application note.